open-cx/open-cx/docs/API/backend-setup.md

 -  open the schema file (all of them are located in the **models** folder), and add a new entry to the eventSchema object.
 You should be fine by following the already existing code in that folder.

-- go to the **routes/posts** folder and add/alter the router functions according to your needs.
+- go to the **routes/** folder and add/alter the router functions according to your needs.

+- in the **routes/index.js** file add the new router you created.

 ## How can I populate the database?